Oh so many years ago I had my first insight into just how ridiculously confusing all the statistical terminology can be for novices.

 It was a cross-listed class, meaning there were a handful of courageous (or masochistic) undergrads in the class, and they were having trouble keeping up with the ambitious graduate-level pace.

-I remember one day in particular in the discussion section I was leading when one of the poor undergrads was hopelessly lost.
-We were talking about the simple regression coefficient (beta) and the intercept (which the text we were using chose to call alpha, instead of the more familiar beta-naught).
+I remember one day in particular.
+I was leading a discussion section when one of the poor undergrads was hopelessly lost.
+We were talking about the simple regression–a regression model with only one predictor variable.
+She was stuck on understanding the regression coefficient (beta) and the intercept.

-It was only after repeated probing that I realized she was logically trying to fit it into the concepts of alpha and beta that we had already taught her–Type I and Type II errors in hypothesis testing.
+It was only after repeated probing that I realized she was logically trying to fit what we were talking about into the concepts of alpha and beta that we had already taught her–Type I and Type II errors in hypothesis testing.

 Entirely.
 Different.
 Concepts.

 With the same names.

 Once I realized the source of the misunderstanding, I was able to explain that we were using the same terminology for entirely different concepts.